10 Ways To Create Curb Appeal

 BEFORE

-All of our beds had black cedar chips when we bought our home which seemed to be fairly new so we left it.
-However two summers later, those chips looked terrible.
+All of our beds had black cedar chips when we bought our home, which seemed to be fairly new, so we left them.
+However, two summers later, those chips looked terrible.
 We were having trouble keeping some plants alive in the soil and wondered if those colored cedar chips might have something to do with it.
-We decided to remove them all and replace with a natural element, pine straw.
+We decided to remove them all and replace them with a natural element, pine straw.

 AFTER